GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 ## Abstractions Based on ADTs

 Let's imagine that you decided to create some abstractions by composing some functions that accept and return some ADTs.
 During the course of execution, they may produce some effects.
-Here you are entering the territory of the functional plumbing with morphisms.
+And because effect types may differ and the constraints imposed by static typying could not be satisfied automatically, you are entering the territory of the functional plumbing with morphisms.
-Unfortunately, the constraints imposed by static typying could not be satisfied automatically.
-Your task is to choose the right morphisms to make the chain of composed functions to work as intended.
-The morphisms are usually implemented as methods of the typeclass implementation for the particular context type.
+Your task is to choose the right morphisms to make the chain of composed functions to compose and work as intended.
+The morphisms are usually implemented as methods of the typeclass for the particular context type.
 A typeclass is a way of defining a set of functions (an interface) that a type must implement to belong to that class.